 The List of Startup Directories

 These startup directories are listed in random order and their positions don’t reflect the traffic they get.
-Read through them all to find the best of the best.
+Visit them all and start submitting your startup to them!

 Betalist is for startups in beta and you must apply in order to get on their platform.
 There are a ton of startups on there and it gets lots of traffic.
 You can also pay to get featured on there.